Leading Entrepreneurs to Accelerate Prosperity

 44 of the top 2% of applicants for The Global Good Fund Fellowship, who were not selected, were invited to participate in our inaugural LEAP Program.
 44 entrepreneurs from around the world accepted and committed to this 7-month virtual program, focused on leadership development.

-We will support LEAP entrepreneurs with our proven methods of impact: leadership coaching, executive mentorship, and access to a network of peers and sector expertise to accelerate their growth and impact.
+We will support LEAP entrepreneurs with our proven methods of impact: executive coaching, business mentorship, and access to a network of peers and sector expertise to accelerate their growth and impact.

 Created in collaboration with Yale University, PwC and Deloitte, the 360 MIRROR Assessment is the foundation of The Global Good Fund’s leadership development offering.
 Specifically designed for social entrepreneurs, this assessment reflects a panoramic view of one’s leadership skills.

-Upon completion of the 360 MIRROR, LEAP entrepreneurs will work with a Leadership Development Coach for three months, in a group setting, to frame their results and define their development priorities in a Leadership Development Plan (LDP).
+Upon completion of the 360 MIRROR, LEAP entrepreneurs will work with a professional Executive Coach for three months, in a group setting, to frame their results and define their development priorities in a Leadership Development Plan (LDP).

-Entrepreneurs will meet in bi-weekly sessions with an Executive Mentor for three months in a group setting.
+Entrepreneurs will meet in bi-weekly sessions with a Business Mentor for three months.
 The Mentor serves as an accountability partner, challenging the leader to complete his or her LDP and providing consistent support.
 Additionally, seminars will be offered in marketing, building talent and capital development.

 Frequently Asked Questions